tedzchu/lmu-api-workshop/README.md

 Ready for your fetch requests to take up far less lines?
 Me too!

 We'll be using a Studio Ghibli API which returns JSON of Ghibli film titles and their descriptions.
-Maybe one day I'll add links.

 You'll notice a lot of the code in this module is in the `script.js` file as I'd like to get closer to React, which we will cover last.